Monday, January 28, 2013

 Dames

-Hester Campbell, ex diver.
+Hester Campbell, ex-diver.
 Her sister Rina.
 Isobel Graff, Gabrielle Torres

 Blackouts

-He gets beaten quite a lot and loses conscious three times.
+He gets beaten quite a lot and loses consciousness three times.
 But he's so cool and used to it that he doesn't really make a big deal out of it: "The front end of the Sunset Limited hit the side of my head and knocked me off the rails into deep red darkness."
 Or just "The sky broke up in lights.
 Something else hit me, and the sky turned black."

 Title: